 Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though some cases seem to be idiopathic.
 Symptoms are chronic cough and purulent sputum expectoration; some patients may also have fever and dyspnea.
 Diagnosis is based on history and imaging, usually involving high-resolution computed tomography, though standard chest x-rays may be diagnostic.
 Treatment and prevention of acute exacerbations are with bronchodilators, clearance of secretions, antibiotics, and management of complications, such as hemoptysis and further lung damage due to resistant or opportunistic infections.
 Treatment of underlying disorders is important whenever possible.

 Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational exposures are less common causes in nonsmokers.
 Symptoms are productive cough and dyspnea that develop over years; common signs include decreased breath sounds, prolonged expiratory phase of respiration, and wheezing.
 Severe cases may be complicated by weight loss, pneumothorax, frequent acute decompensation episodes, right heart failure, and/or acute or chronic respiratory failure.
 Diagnosis is based on history, physical examination, chest x-ray, and pulmonary function tests.
 Treatment is with bronchodilators, corticosteroids, and, when necessary, oxygen and antibiotics.
 Lung volume reduction procedures or transplantation are used in advanced disease.
-About 50% of patients with severe COPD die within 10 years of diagnosis.
+Survival in COPD is related to the severity of airflow limitation and the frequency of exacerbations.

 Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
 There are numerous causes, but autoimmune disorders are most common.
 Most patients present with dyspnea, cough, hemoptysis, and new alveolar infiltrates on chest imaging.
 Diagnostic tests are directed at the suspected cause.
 Treatment is with immunosuppressants for patients with autoimmune causes and respiratory support if needed.